 New street names must not duplicate or be similar to an existing name within the borough or neighbouring borough

-Any proposed street names that may be considered or construed as obscene, racist or which would contravene any aspect of the Council’s Equal Opportunities policies will not be accepted
+Any proposed street name that may be considered obscene, racist/sexist or which would contravene any aspect of the Equality, Diversity and Inclusion strategy will not be accepted

-Street names and numbers are controlled by laws to ensure that properties can be properly located for essential reasons such as postal and emergency services.
-Some of the laws which control how this is managed date back to 1847!
+Street names are controlled by laws to ensure that properties can be properly located for essential reasons such as postal and emergency services.
+Some of the laws which control how this is managed date back to 1847.

 The choice of street names can help to strengthen local identity and increase civic pride for everyone.
 The Council encourages the use of street and building names that reinforce local and historical character.